tecla5/easy-graphql-auth/packages/common/Readme.md

 }
 ```

-Then configure UI event handler to display Auth0 lock modal popup and subscribe to authenticated event.
+Then configure UI an event handler to display Auth0 lock modal popup and subscribe to authenticated event.

 ```js
 $('#login').click(() => {